konveyor/kantra/README.md

 1. _openrewrite_: This subcommand allows running one or more available OpenRewrite recipes on input source code.

-2. _rules_: This sucommand allows converting Windup XML rules into the analyzer-lsp YAML format.
+2. _rules_: This subcommand allows converting Windup XML rules into the analyzer-lsp YAML format.

 #### OpenRewrite